cebsmind/Language_detection/README.md

 ![image](https://github.com/cebsmind/Language_detection/assets/154905924/51c065c8-86c6-4f7c-89de-6d4886e613ad)

-Not bad !
-We see that our model struggled with `Chinese` (he often predict them `Portugese`) and also with `Spanish` he also predict them `Portuguese`
-But overall we have a good accuracy.
+Not bad!
+It's evident that our model encounters challenges, particularly with Chinese (frequently misclassified as Portuguese) and Spanish (occasionally misclassified as Portuguese).
+Despite these challenges, our overall accuracy remains commendable.

 ## Single text predictions
-If we want to use our model to predict words we want, we can do it like this :
+For individual text predictions, we can employ the following approach:"

 ```python
 #function to predict language
 def predict_language(new_text):